gauntlt/gauntlt-demo/examples/webgoat/vuln-36/README.md

-#AJAX > XML Injection
+#AJAX Security > XML Injection

-This is a Gauntlt test to check if the vulnerability in WebGoat located at AJAX => XML Injection (vuln-36) exists.
+This is a Gauntlt test to check if the vulnerability in WebGoat located at AJAX Security => XML Injection (vuln-36) exists.

 It will return a
  - 1 (error) if the vulnerability is present